 The RLL solution is shown to the right.
-Output control relay, Y0, has a dual purpose.
-It turns the motor on and off and acts as a latching relay.
+It consists of a self-latching motor output coil, Y0.
 When the On pushbutton (X0) is pressed, output coil Y0 turns on and the Y0 contact on the second row latches itself on.
-So, X0 turns on the motor output Y0 which now has power flow and sets the latch Y0.
-It will remain on after the X0 contact opens.
+So, X0 sets the latch Y0 on, and it remains on after the X0 contact opens.

-When the Off pushbutton (X1) is pressed, it opens the normally-closed X1 contact, which turns off motor output Y0 and also resets the latch.
+When the Off pushbutton (X1) is pressed, it opens the normally-closed X1 contact, which resets the latch.
+Motor output Y0 turns off.